Compositionality of Rewriting Rules with Conditions: Some useful consequences of (strict) -initiality

-Then if $(1)$ is a pullback, $A\cong B$, and if $(2)$ is a pullback, $B\cong F$. \end{lemma} \begin{proof} Consider the following auxiliary commutative diagrams:
+If $(1)$ is a pullback, then $A\cong B$, and if $(2)$ is a pullback, then $B\cong F$. \end{lemma} \begin{proof} Consider the following auxiliary commutative diagrams:

-The left diagram is formed by taking a pullback to obtain the bottom square, followed by taking the appropriate pullbacks to form the left and right squares (which induces the dotted arrow by universality of pullbacks).
+The left diagram is formed by taking a pullback to obtain the bottom square, followed by taking the appropriate pullbacks to form the left and right squares (which induces the dotted arrow by the universal property of pullbacks).
 Since the left, back and right squares are pullbacks, by pullback-pullback decomposition (see Lemma~\ref{lem:Main}\ref{lem:PBPBdec}) so is the front square.
 Then by stability of isomorphisms under pullbacks (see Lemma~\ref{lem:Main}\ref{lem:PBiso}), $A\cong B$.
 The right diagram is constructed in precisely the same fashion, thus proving that $B\cong F$. \end{proof}

-The notion of \emph{strict} $\cM$-initiality also plays an interesting role in our framework of conditions on object and rewriting rules studied in the main part of this paper due to the following result:
+The notion of \emph{strict} $\cM$-initiality also plays an interesting role in our framework of conditions on objects and rewriting rules studied in the main part of this paper due to the following result:

 \begin{lemma}[$\cM$-morphisms into binary coproducts] Let $\bfC$ be an $\cM$-adhesive category (for $\cM$ a class of monomorphisms) that possesses a strict $\cM$-initial object $\mIO\in \obj{\bfC}$.
 Then for all objects $X,Y,Z\in \obj{\bfC}$, if there exists an $\cM$-morphism $X+Y\xhookleftarrow{f}Z$, then $Z\cong V+W$ with